 Students are enrolled in Canvas: HHPR Internship Preparation by the Department of Health, Human Performance, and Recreation once they obtain 55 semester hours, so that they are able to complete a self-paced preparation journey through nine steps prior to searching for an internship experience.

-Students are encouraged to attend the workshops hosted in collaboration with the Baylor Career Center prior to communicating with potential internship agencies: Resume Creation, Cover Letter Writing, Interviewing Skills, and How to Find an Internship.
+Students are encouraged to attend the workshops hosted in collaboration with the Baylor Career Center prior to communicating with potential internship agencies: Resume Creation, Cover Letter Writing, and How to Find an Internship.